 The first proposal on the agenda is the election of eight directors to serve until the 2014 Annual Meeting of Stockholders or until their respective successors have been duly elected and qualified.
 The Board has nominated the eight director candidates named below, and recommends that you vote FOR their election.
 If any nominee is unable or unwilling to serve as a director, which we do not anticipate, the Board, by resolution, may reduce the number of directors that constitute the Board or may choose a substitute.
-To be elected, a director must receive a majority of the votes cast with respect to that director, he will tender his resignation to the Board of Directors.
+To be elected, a director must receive a majority of the votes cast with respect to that director at the meeting.
+Our By-laws provide that if the number of shares voted "for" any director nominee does not exceed 50% of the votes cast with respect to that director, he will tender his resignation to the Board of Directors.
 The Nominating and Governance Committee will then make a recommendation to the Board on whether to accept or reject the resignation, or whether other action should be taken.